-- The specific car insurance company.
+- Your insurance company’s policies.
 Companies must follow certain state laws, but can set their own standards for totaled cars.

 - Individual state laws.
-Depending on which state you live in, your car must suffer a certain percentage of damage to be considered a total loss.
-This percentage varies greatly from state to state.
-Some states use what is called the total loss formula (cost of repairs plus scrap value must equal the pre-accident value of the car), while others have a specific threshold set.
-For example: if a car suffers 50% of its pre-accident value, it’s considered a total loss in Iowa, while in Texas, it would be considered repairable.
+Depending on which state you live in, your car must have a certain percentage of damage to be considered a total loss.
+This percentage varies widely by state.
+Some states use what is called the “total loss formula” (i.e., the cost of repairs plus scrap value must equal the pre-accident value of the car), while others have a specific threshold set.
+For example, if a car has 50% of its pre-accident value, it’s considered a total loss in Iowa, while in Texas, it would be considered repairable.

 If your car is totaled, your insurance company will take possession of the vehicle and issue it a salvage title.
-The specific criteria for issuing a salvage title varies from state to state, and not all states allow hail damage as an exclusive reason to issue one.
+The specific criteria for issuing a salvage title varies by state, and not all states allow hail damage as an exclusive reason to issue one.

 What Happens If the Insurance Company Totals Your Car?

 - Take the money from the insurance company.
-This is probably the most common choice when cars are considered totaled.
-Basically, your insurer will determine the car’s actual cash value (ACV) and send you a check in that amount.
+This is probably the most common choice when cars are totaled.
+Your insurer will determine the car’s actual cash value (ACV) and send you a check for that amount.
 This amount is negotiable, but you’ll have to prove your case.

 - Keep the car and fix it yourself.
 If your car is still safe to drive and has merely cosmetic damages, or if the settlement money isn’t enough to purchase a replacement, you may decide to keep the car and spend your own money to fix the damages.
 If you decide to go this route, let your insurance company know immediately.
 They’ll deduct the salvage value, or the total value of the damaged vehicle, and any remaining deductible value and you’ll get the remaining funds.
 Be aware, however, that you’ll then receive a salvage title for the car and it may be harder to get car insurance and even harder to sell it later on.
 An inspection will likely be required before you get the car back on the road.
 Note: Some states will not permit an owner to retain a car that is declared a total loss.
 Check your state’s individual laws.

 - Keep the car and drive it as-is.
-Similarly, if your car is safe to drive and has merely cosmetic damages such as paint damage or dents from the hail, or if the settlement money isn’t enough to purchase a replacement, you may decide to keep the car and not fix the damages.
-Remember, it may be harder to get car insurance and harder to sell later on with a salvage title and cosmetic damages.
-An inspection will likely be required before you get the car back on the road.
-Note: Some states will not permit an owner to retain a car declared a total loss.
-Check your state’s individual laws.
+Similarly, if your car is safe to drive and has merely cosmetic damages such as paint chips or small dents from the hail, or if the settlement money isn’t enough to purchase a replacement, you may decide to keep the car and not fix the damages.
+Remember that your state may have laws about keeping a salvaged car, and you will likely need to have the car inspected before you can get it back on the road.

 How to Protect Your Car in a Hailstorm

+There are a few precautions you can take to prevent hail damage instead of waiting until your car is damaged by severe weather.
 First, know the places around the country where hail is most likely to happen.
-According to the Insurance Information Institute, Texas, Kansas, Nebraska, South Dakota, and Oklahoma saw the highest number of major hail events in 2016.
-According to The National Insurance Crime Bureau, Texas, Colorado, and Nebraska, had the highest number of hail damage claims between 2014 and 2016.
+According to the Insurance Information Institute, Texas, Kansas, Nebraska, South Dakota, Oklahoma, and Colorado are typically the states with the highest number of major hail events per year.

 If you live in a state prone to hailstorms, comprehensive car insurance coverage is a necessity.
 This will protect you from paying for repairs out of pocket if and when hail damage occurs.
 It’s also a good idea to keep your car in a garage or covered parking lot.
 If you happen to be driving when hail strikes, try to pull into a covered parking area or, at the very least, pull over to the side of the road to reduce the hail’s impact.